kevinagnes/QuestImageTracking/README.md

 ## Dependencies

+⚠ **Important Notice**
+When opening the project for the first time, you will likely encounter errors.
+This is because **OpenCV for Unity** is not yet installed. **Please ignore the errors initially, proceed to open the project, and install OpenCV for Unity manually.**

 This project uses **OpenCV for Unity**.
 Please purchase and install it from the Unity Asset Store:
 [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088?locale=en-US)